Kellswork/agirl.codes/posts/How-to-check-if-an-object-is-empty-in-JavaScript.md

 date: 21-03-2021
 fullDate: Sunday, 21 March 2021
 tags: JavaScript
-description: 'In this article, I will be sharing different ways to check if an object is empty using JavaScript.'
+description: 'In this article, I will be sharing different ways to check if an object is empty in JavaScript.'
 ---

-In this article, I will be sharing different ways to check if an object is empty using JavaScript.
+In this article, I will be sharing different ways to check if an object is empty in JavaScript.

 Let's start with creating an empty object using literal syntax.